Skip to main content

 • Required security measures (if beyond what may be standard from the vendor)

-• Other items, including, but not limited to, the following: resolution measures, indemnification, continuation of services, default, intellectual property, etc.
+• Other items, including, but are not limited to, the following: resolution measures, indemnification, Service Level Agreement (SLA), continuation of services, default, intellectual property, termination procedures etc.

 Oversight & Monitoring

-• Sample intro: Where allowed by law, CLIENT should reserve the right to monitor the security controls implemented in order to safeguard CLIENT information assets.
-The controls may include, but are not limited to procedures, training, policies, procedures, hardware, software, internal and external assessments.
+• Sample intro.
+Where allowed by law, [Client name] should reserve the right to monitor the security controls implemented in order to safeguard [Client name] information assets.
+The controls may include, but are not limited to procedures, training, policies, hardware, software, and internal and external assessments.

 • Provide an outline or checklist of what your monitoring might entail.
 Sample content for outline/checklist: procedure, responsible party and notes/comments.